 There are times when steering can be more effective than braking.
 For example, you come over a hill and find a truck stopped in your lane, or a car suddenly pulls out from nowhere, or a child darts out from between parked cars and stops right in front of you.
 You can avoid these problems by braking - if you can stop in time.
-But sometimes you can't; there isn't room.
-That's the time for evasive action - steering around the problem.
+But sometimes you can not; there is not room.
+That is the time for evasive action - steering around the problem.